MySecret Encryption Utility

 Security Considerations

-MySecret is a software application that provides a method for encrypting data using the Blowfish block cipher algorithm.
-The security provided in theory is the lesser of 128-bits and the entropy provided by the user's password.
-No opinion is offered on the security of the Blowfish algorithm itself.
+MySecret is a software application that provides a scheme for encrypting data using the ChaCha20-Poly1305 authenticated encryption algorithm.
+The security provided in theory is the lesser of 256-bits and the entropy provided by the user's password.
 It is the responsibility of the user to provide a password or pass phrase of sufficient strength and to protect the secrecy of that password, including protecting against exposure by malware or keystroke loggers on the user's computer.

 Examples in Use